 - Shredding and paper stocking for printers

-- Who will support me when I am a trainee on the programme?
+- Who will support me when I am a trainee on the OWL training programme?

 -

-KARE and WALK provide two full time OWL coordinators who are based on site in Leinster House.
-These coordinators are funded by the HSE (Health Service Executive).
-The Coordinators provide support to each trainee throughout the programme.
-Section heads and mentors/buddies also provide coaching, mentoring and active learning during each work experience placement.
+Kare and WALK provide two full-time OWL co-ordinators based on site in Leinster House.
+These co-ordinators are funded by the Health Service Executive.
+The co-ordinators provide support to each trainee throughout the programme.
+Section heads and mentors or buddies also provide coaching, mentoring and active learning during each work experience placement.

 Each trainee completes induction once they start the programme and this includes lots of information about the supports available to them.